RutvaRajdev/Multiplayer-Othello/README.md

 As root:

  * Install Erlang and Elixir packages.
- * Create a new Linux user account, "memory".
+ * Create a new Linux user account, "othello".
  * Add a nginx config for the new site.
-See "memory.nginx" for an example.
+See "othello.nginx" for an example.

 As the new user:

- * Check out this git repository to ~/src/memory
+ * Check out this git repository to ~/src/othello
  * Run the deploy script.
    * You may need to answer "Y" and press return.
  * Run the start script to start your server.